undersoft-org/undersoft-org/README.md

 # Conceptual resources

-Attention !!
+Caution !!
-To hinder the use of repositories by incompetent or insufficiently advanced persons for a malicious purpose.
-Most of the comments have been removed and the source code may intentionally contain hidden bugs ;)
+Preventing the use of source code by people who are incompetent or insufficiently advanced for malicious purposes.
+Most of the comments have been removed and the source code may contain hidden bugs on purpose;)